MCSZ/BIKO-TBI.org/bikobase/about.md

 <p align="center">
-<b>Brain Injury Knowledge Ontology (BIKO)</b>
+<b>Brain Injury Knowledge Ontology (BIKO) Knowledgebase </b>
 </p>

-Welcome to the page for BIKObase, a multi-species translational traumatic brain injury knowledgebase, to assist the field of identifying the metadata in TBI research papers
+Welcome to the page for BIKObase, a multi-species translational traumatic brain injury knowledgebase that assists the field in identifying the metadata in TBI research papers.

 All papers in BIKObase have been retrieved from PubMed, so they all have an associated PubMed ID.